NEONScience/NEON-Data-Skills/tutorials/Other/HDFView/exploring-h5-data/Exploring-HDF5-HDFView.md

 Now that you've read the readMe, and referencing the document above, take a look at the structure of the data in HDFView.

 Notice that there are multiple groups (folders) under the `SJER` root folder starting with `dp`.
 Expand these folders by double clicking on the folder icons.
-These represent the different data product levels, from 01 to 04, and
+These represent the different data product levels, from 01 to 04, as well as level 0 prime.

 * `dp01`: Level 1
 * `dp02`: Level 2